Cloud1PH/Deep-Security-Smart-Check-Pipeline-GitLab/README.md

 2. Set up your [Gitlab environment](https://github.com/OzNetNerd/Packer-Gitlab)

-	Note: Configure your GitLab instance's security group to allow:
+3. If you're using the [Packer version](https://github.com/OzNetNerd/Packer-Gitlab/tree/master/Packer), launch the instance with a Security Group which allows:

-	* Any traffic from your IP
+	* All inbound traffic from your IP
-	* Inbound traffic from any address on port TCP 5000
+	* Inbound traffic from any address on port TCP 5000 & 5001

+	_Note that the [CloudFormation version](https://github.com/OzNetNerd/Packer-Gitlab/tree/master/CloudFormation) does this for you._

 ## Instructions